Metadata From CSV

 The interface has two sections: Data file, and Images folder.
 Select the data file, the columns to use, and the images folder.
 Enable the desired options, and click the OK button to begin.
 A progress bar is displayed while processing.
-When complete, the number of images processed is reported and a log file is written at the location of the data file and the user is notified.
+When complete, the number of images processed is reported.
+If problems occur, a log file is written at the location of the data file and the user is notified.

 Section 1: Data file (CSV)

 Column file name — select the column of image file names.

 Columns of metadata fields — in each drop-down list, select the column that contains the desired metadata value to write to each image.
 Below are the available metadata fields the script can write to images:

 When selecting columns of metadata, at least one must be selected.
 Any that are not set are ignored, and the script does not search the data for the column, and does not write to that metadata field.